New jack swing: Golden age

 In 1988, Wreckx-n-Effect, a Teddy Riley-produced group which garnered press attention regarding their use of bikini-clad women in their videos, released "New Jack Swing", helping to popularize the new name for the emerging style.
 That same year, Fenderella garnered a hit with "Mr. DJ", a song with featured Doug E. Fresh, who was known as the "human beatbox" for his realistic imitations of drum machines and other hip-hop sounds.

-Jimmy Jam and Terry Lewis produced seven top 5 singles off Janet Jackson's 1989 Rhythm Nation 1814 album, which merged the Minneapolis sound with new jack swing.
+Jimmy Jam and Terry Lewis produced seven hit singles off the 1989 album Janet Jackson's Rhythm Nation 1814, which merged the Minneapolis sound with new jack swing.
 The album included a number of successful tracks, such as the number one Billboard Hot 100 hits "Miss You Much".
 Karyn White, also produced by the Flyte Time team also had hits in the late 1980s and early '90s.
 Sheena Easton also had a few hits from her 1991 album What Comes Naturally produced by hitmaker Vassel Benford.
-Other notable new jack swing artists between 1988 and 1993 included Big Daddy Kane's "I Get The Job Done" and Kool Moe Dee's "I Go To Work", Heavy D. & the Boyz, Teddy Riley and Tammy Lucus, Deja, Abstrac, Nayobe, The Good Girls, Starpoint, Father MC, the Winans, Omar Chandler, James Ingram, Jane Child, Boy George, Kashif, Johnny Gill, Cristopher Williams and Ready for the World.
 Producer Babyface had a hit with his song "It's No Crime", which ranked number 7 in the US charts and number 1 on the US R&B charts.
-Another Teddy Riley-produced group, Today, had a hit with "Girl I Got My Eyes on You", which garnered a number 1 spot on the US R&B charts.
+Another Teddy Riley–produced group, Today, had a hit with "Girl I Got My Eyes on You", which garnered a number 1 spot on the US R&B charts.

 After the band New Edition broke up, its former members formed several splinter groups or acts, including Bell Biv DeVoe, Johnny Gill, Ralph Tresvant, and Bobby Brown.
 In 1990, several ex-New Edition members had hit songs.
 Bell Biv DeVoe's songs "Poison" and "Do Me!", as well as Johnny Gill's single "Rub You the Right Way", all made it to number 3 in the US top 100.
 Ralph Tresvant had a number 4 hit (US top 100 charts) and number 1 hit (US R&B) with his song "Sensitivity", with another on the House Party 2 soundtrack "Yo Baby Yo".
 Also in 1990 pop singer Whitney Houston recorded "I'm Your Baby Tonight", produced by Babyface & Antonio "L.A."
-Reid (later become record executive).
+Reid (later a record executive).
 The single topped the US Hot 100, giving Babyface his first produced number 1 song while further helping to bring the genre to the mainstream.
+The album's fourth single, "My Name Is Not Susan", also utilized the same style, peaking at number 20 on the US Top 100.